Types of Wind Energy

 Small wind systems also have potential as distributed energy resources.
 Distributed energy resources refer to a variety of small, modular power-generating technologies that can be combined to improve the operation of the electricity delivery system.
 Distributed wind energy systems are commonly installed on, but are not limited to, residential, agricultural, commercial, industrial, and community sites, and can range in size from a 5 kilowatt turbine at a home to a multi-megawatt (MW) turbine at a manufacturing facility.
 Distributed wind systems are connected on the customer side of the meter to meet the onsite load or directly to distribution or micro grids to support grid operations or offset large loads nearby.
 Distributed wind systems are defined by technology application, not technology size, and are typically smaller than 20 MW.

-Wind power is the fastest growing green energy technology in the world.
-With the rapid development of land wind farm construction, people have noticed some limitations of land wind energy utilization, such as large area, noise pollution and other problems.
+Wind power is the fastest-growing green energy technology in the world.
+With the rapid development of land wind farm construction, people have noticed some limitations of land wind energy utilization, such as large areas, noise pollution, and other problems.
 Due to the abundance of offshore wind resources and the availability of today's technology, the ocean will become a rapidly growing wind market.
-Land wind generators are more optimized for noise reduction, offshore is optimized to maximize aerodynamic efficiency.
+Land wind generators are more optimized for noise reduction, and offshore is optimized to maximize aerodynamic efficiency.
 The high tip velocity and small blade area will bring some beneficial design changes to the fan structure and driveline system.

 Leave your comment